 The first thing that most people who are thinking about junking a car want to know is this:

 Well, we here at JunkCarMedics.com are glad you asked!
-We make it easy to understand what your junk car is worth, so here goes:
+We make it easy to understand the salvage value of a car, so here goes:

-The value of a junk car is determined primarily by two factors:
+The salvage value of a cars is determined primarily by two factors:

 - The number of pounds or tons of each type of metal that is in your junk car